joeboom/DonorChoose/README.md

 Please note that a visual manual of the schema (including all tables in the database used in this analysis) is included as the last slide (appendix exhibit 1) in the slide deck.

+Please note: certain elements of the ipynb file don't render properly in the Github UI (hyperlink references) and it is therefore recommended that the workbook is downloaded and viewed through the jupyter viewer.

 link to Tableau workbook: https://drive.google.com/file/d/1K6rLNLc58Y0luuJH3vBEDfCI91ua5ARu/view?usp=sharing